facebookresearch/fairscale/docs/source/tutorials/oss.rst

         )

-to see it in action, you can test it with the following script `here <../../../examples/tutorial_oss.py>`_.

 Using PyTorch Automatic Mixed Precision is possible, and its actual usage will depend on whether OSS is used with DDP or with ShardedDDP.